Table of Contents

 22. Be kinder and more understanding

-Marriage is a game you cannot play rough.
-You got to be kind, more understanding than you were before you were married.
+Marriage is a game where you cannot play rough.
+You’ve got to be kind, more understanding than you were before you were married.
 They say marriage can change you.
-Well, let marriage make you kinder and more understanding.
+Let it change you for the better, let it make you kinder and more understanding.

-Marriage can make you feel more settled and loved and it’s a wonderful feeling to know you have a partner for life to whom you can come home everyday.
+Marriage can make you feel more settled and loved and it’s a wonderful feeling to know you have a partner for life to whom you can come home every day.
+So, instead of obsessing over things like, “Why is the first year of marriage the hardest?” try to think of the things you can be kinder about toward your partner.

-As traditional as it might sound but the first year of marriage can be the hardest.
+As traditional as it might sound, the first year of marriage can be the hardest.
 The this-is-my-life-now attitude can be challenging as it’s the beginning of a new life.
 Conflicts may arise after a blissful wedding.
-Or even the Mykonos honeymoon.
+Divorce in the first year of marriage isn’t all that unheard of either.
+For example, Jim Carrey and Lauren Holly divorced after being together for a mere 309 days.
+Worse yet, Bradley Cooper and Jennifer Esposito ended things after 122 days of marriage.

-You are now legally responsible for each other; in every way.
-The stress of having and running your own household can be nerve wrecking at times.
+You’re now legally responsible for each other; in every way.
+The stress of having and running your own household can be nerve-wracking at times.
 Fights might arise and fights will be solved.
-In this generation, first years have added pressure of being perfect on social media with the need to show exotic vacations with the spouse on Instagram stories.
-There’s added expense of paying mortgage, learning the art of politely saying no to relatives asking for grandkids, paying off student debt little by little – all things need to be done with your newlywed spouse.
-Things might get tense and hard, but given above are the ways to a blissful first year.
+For this generation, the first year of marriage comes with the added pressure of being the “perfect couple” on social media and a need to show off exotic vacations on Instagram stories.

 FAQs

-The stress of having and running your own household can be nerve wrecking at times.
+The stress of having and running your own household can be nerve-wracking at times.
 Fights might arise and fights will be solved.
 In this generation, first years have added pressure of being perfect on social media with the need to show exotic vacations with the spouse on Instagram stories.

 Just follow our tips.
-Practise kindness, develop understanding, work on savings and investments, have couple goals that will help you get through the first year of marriage.
+Practice kindness, develop understanding, work on savings and investments, and have couple goals that will help you get through the first year of marriage.

 Most marriages fail because the differences start showing and people cannot reconcile the differences and cannot find compatibility.